Authorities: Man steals police car in NJ, crashes it in NYC

 BAYONNE, N.J.
-(AP) - A man who stole a police cruiser from an accident scene in northern New Jersey eventually led authorities on a pursuit into New York City that ended when the driver crashed into a parked car, officials said,
+(AP) - A man who stole a police cruiser from an accident scene in northern New Jersey eventually led authorities on a pursuit into New York City that ended when the driver crashed into a parked car, officials said.

 Frank Suarez, 31, of Bayonne, was charged Sunday with reckless endangerment, possession of stolen property and grand larceny.
 It wasn’t known if he’s retained an attorney.